igorauad/gr-dvbs2rx/docs/usage.md

 metrics either through periodic logs printed to the console or on-demand via HTTP requests.
 In both cases, it returns the information in JSON format.

-The example below illustrates the case of a receiver launching a monitoring server for on-demand access via HTTP requests:
+The example below illustrates the monitoring server launched for on-demand access via HTTP requests:

-**Example 11:**
+### Example 12
 ```
 dvbs2-rx --source rtl --freq 1316.9e6 --sym-rate 1e6 --mon-server
 ```